Newlai Tingkhatra

-Newlai Tingkhatra (1953–2014), was an Indian politician from Arunachal Pradesh.
-He was elected to the Arunachal Pradesh Legislative Assembly from Kanubari Assembly constituency in 1999, 2004, 2009 and 2014 Arunachal Pradesh Legislative Assembly election as a member of Indian National Congress.
-Tingkhatra has also served as Transport and Cooperation Minister in Nabam Tuki ministry before dying from heart attack in 2014.
+Newlai Tingkhatra (1953–2014) was an Indian politician from Arunachal Pradesh.
+He was elected to the Arunachal Pradesh Legislative Assembly from the Kanubari Assembly constituency in 1999, 2004, 2009 and 2014 Arunachal Pradesh Legislative Assembly election as a member of the Indian National Congress.
+Tingkhatra has also served as Transport and Cooperation Minister in Nabam Tuki ministry before dying from a heart attack in 2014.

 Newlai Tingkhatra also served as Forest and Environment minister in Dorjee Khandu's Ministry.

 Death

 Newlai Tingkhatra died on 8 May 2014 in Gurgaon.
 He was survived by his wife, three sons and four daughters.